lwsanty/gofactor/README.md

 6) convert golang `AST` to string

 ## Roadmap
-- currently library cannot be build because of `bblfsh/go-driver` dependency issue, fix this part
+- currently library cannot be built because of `bblfsh/go-driver` dependency [issue](https://github.com/bblfsh/go-driver/issues/67), fix this part
 - support functions refactor
 - handle cases with cascade `if`s, `switch`es and tail recursions
 - during the transformations we are forced to drop nodes positions, need to investigate the possibilities of preserving/reconstructing them(probably using DST nodes could help, related issue https://github.com/dave/dst/issues/38)